okfn/opendefinition/source/open-definition-dev.markdown

 works from many different sources.
 The license must not require a royalty or other fee for such sale or distribution.

-*Note on the change*: This switches to a positive obligation, parallel to FSF Freedom 2.
+*Note on change*: This switches to a positive obligation, parallel to FSF Freedom 2.

 ### 3. Modification

 The **license** must allow creation of derivatives of the licensed work, and must allow the derivatives to be distributed under the terms of the original licensed work.

-*Comment: Note that this clause does not prevent the use of 'copyleft' or share-alike licenses that require redistribution of modifications under the same terms as the original.*
+*Comment: Conditions may be placed on this permission, as described below.
+Common conditions include 'copyleft' or share-alike requirements that require redistribution of modifications under the same terms as the original.*

-## Impermissible restrictions

-The following restrictions are "known bad" and not permitted to modify the positive obligations of requirements 1-3.

-*TODO*: make the above more precise/formal.
+## Restrictions That Are Not Permitted

+The **license** *must not* include the following restrictions or conditions.

 ### 4. No Discrimination Against Persons or Groups